All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Discovering that you or a loved one has cancer can be overwhelming with emotional and physical stress, leaving you feeling lost and unsure.
 Our support services team is here to support cancer patients and their families every step of the way.
 This service, available at no cost to cancer patients, provides personalized support.

-Mercy Oklahoma City’s cancer team combines specialists who treat specific cancers and a variety of experts who address your needs during treatment and beyond.
-This team meets regularly to discuss your care in detail and design your personalized treatment plan.
-The Resource Center at Coletta Cancer Center provides a wealth of information to help patients and their families learn about cancer and Mercy's resources for fighting the disease.
+The cancer team at Mercy in Oklahoma City combines specialists who treat specific cancers and a variety of experts who address your needs during treatment and beyond.
+This team meets regularly to discuss your care in detail and design your personalized cancer treatment plan.
+The Resource Center at Coletta Cancer Center provides a wealth of information to help patients and their families learn about cancer as well as Mercy's resources for fighting the disease.
 These resources include the following.

 Our nurse navigators are trained oncology nurse specialists and are dedicated members of your care team.
 They facilitate personalized, patient-centered care, connecting and advocating for each patient from the time of diagnosis to survivorship.
 The nurse navigator is there to coordinate any pre-consultation testing needed to help get patients from diagnosis to treatment as quickly as possible.
 Each nurse navigator serves as a resource and information specialist.
 After assessing patients' individual needs, they will provide: